That Time I Went to a Psychic TV Show Taping

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-You might be able to tell that this post is about seeing a taping of TV show featuring a psychic.
+You might be able to tell that this post is about seeing a taping of a TV show featuring a psychic.
 If you believe in psychics or are open to the idea that it could be a possibility, you might find this post entertaining.
 If you think it’s all a load of phoney baloney then maybe you’d like this post about a great local museum in New Orleans instead.

-Why I Went to Psychic Show TV Taping?
+Why I Went to a Psychic Show TV Taping?

 A little while back my friend and I heard that local psychic, Laura LaForce, was taping a TV series for a cable channel.
 They were looking for people to be in the studio audience, and it was free to go.
 I’d never heard of this psychic before, but my friend had.
-As far as my beliefs are psychics, I believe some people could have psychic abilities, but I don’t think everyone who claims to be a psychic will be one (at least to the extent they say).
+As far as my beliefs with psychics go, I believe some people could have psychic abilities, but I don’t think everyone who claims to be a psychic will be one (at least to the extent they say).
 I also don’t believe psychics are 100% accurate.
-I like to I have a balance between being open-minded and skeptical.
+I like to have a balance between being open-minded and skeptical.
 My thought was this experience would be informative and enlightening at best.
-At the worst, it would be a half hour of free entertainment.
+At the worst, it would be a half-hour of free entertainment.